 **This program design meets the required 7.5 hours of training required for the Board-Certified Coach Credential using direct instruction. **

 Ann Garner, Manager, Industry Advising and Employer Development, George Mason University

-Ann M. Garner is the executive director of the Johns Hopkins University Career Center.
-She has 12 years of experience in career services managing teams of career services professionals, facilitating organizational change, and providing career coaching and employer relations at George Mason University and George Washington University.
+Ann M. Garner is currently Manager, Industry Advising and Employer Development (Technology) at George Mason’s University Career Services.
+She is formerly the executive director of the Johns Hopkins University Career Center.
+She has 14 years of experience in career services managing teams of career services professionals, facilitating organizational change, and providing career coaching and employer relations at George Mason University and George Washington University.
 Garner is also an adjunct career coaching instructor for the National Association of Colleges and Employers (NACE).
 Prior to her tenure in higher education, she held positions in human resources, training design, and career development in the Federal government.
 Garner earned her bachelor's of arts in government from the University of Virginia and her master's in human resource development from George Mason University.
 Most recently, she was certified by the International Coach Federation as an associate certified coach.

 Imants Jaunarajs, Assistant Vice President and Executive Director, Ohio University